Hi, I’m Rory, I am a Musician from Leeds, UK

 At age 13 I started teaching myself guitar with a bit of help from my dad and uncle.
 Had a few lessons on the way but my school guitar teacher was an insufferable Prat.

-At school I enjoyed playing all the instruments I could lay my hands on which got me into trouble from my music teacher (Also an insufferable Prat) who would shout if I got near a drum kit.
+At school I enjoyed playing all the instruments I could lay my hands on which got me into trouble from my music teacher who would shout at me if I got near a drum kit.

 So I decided to annoy him by pressing the Aeroplane and Train sounds on the class keyboards whilst he talked about how great a musician he was.